eivgreen/pArborist/README.md

 # pArborist
 A Seed for Privacy - semi-automatic privacy-revealing data detection in databases and data streams

+## Datasets
+All nessesary parts to run pArborist are included in this repository.

+However, only the datasets labeled or produced by us are directly provided here as promised.
+In order to clarify the credits of the producers of other public datasets, we are not creating their copies here.
+Please find these datasets in their original websites/research [1], [2], [3], [4].

 ## Run pArborist
 (1) The experiments are implemented in Python.

 (2) A requirements.py is attached.
-All used packages can be loaded via pip, no specific requirements for versions.
+All used packages can be loaded via pip, no specific requirements for their version.

+### Mode 1 - for Users of pArborist:
+Replace the contents in expr_seeds with your own seeds.
+One row each.

+The format of a seed is:
+  number event1 event2 event 3...

-### For Experiements:
+### Mode 2 - for Experiements:

 1. Execute expr.py for python.
 2. Check resulst in output.txt or directly check the console